 I recently went on a fact-finding tour, with council staff and my colleague, Councilmember Larry Phillips, of communities that have successfully created rail/trail corridors.
 The trip was short, very busy and extremely helpful in assisting the Council as we work to ensure that the Eastside Rail Corridor is a valuable resource.
 We learned from their successes and suggestions, and I’m confident that we will be able to produce a solution that will make this corridor a legacy area.

 I attended the open house for King County’s first high-tech courtroom on Friday, April 26.
 It was exciting to see the implementation of ideas I brought back from the 2011 Court Technology Conference: videoconferencing, smart board, document camera, public wi-fi, ceiling-mounted projector and display screen and PCs, monitors and keyboards finally installed!
 21st Century justice will be served by these advances.

 Snoqualmie Valley Community Service Area meeting

-I attended the Snoqualmie Valley Community Service Area (CSA) annual meeting on April 11 in Fall City, where I met with constituents and discussed the 2013 round of Community Engagement Grants.
+I attended the Snoqualmie Valley Community Service Area (CSA) annual meeting on April 11 in Fall City, where I met with constituents and discussed the Community Engagement Grants.